vipulgarg1998/pod/README.md

 # pose_mimic
 This project is build as a ROS package and uses YOLO-v7 models for human pose detection and instance segmentation.
+The algorithm is based on this [paper](https://drive.google.com/file/d/1Jyk4RMjvvgMNGzvr7nbpZMZ5aRgOA6Ac/view?usp=share_link)

 ## Requirements
 - ZED camera is connected